Features of different pollutants in water/wastewater

 August 25, 2025blog page

 When discussing water quality, ammonia and ammonium are two terms that cannot be ignored.
-Although they both contain nitrogen, they exhibit completely different characteristics in water and have vastly different effects on the aquatic environment and human health.
-A thorough understanding of the differences between the two can help us better monitor and improve water quality.
+Although they both contain nitrogen, they in fact exhibit completely different characteristics in water and consequently have vastly different effects on the aquatic environment and human health.
+Therefore, a thorough understanding of the differences between the two can help us better monitor and improve water quality.

 Ammonia or Ammonium: Key Structural Differences